 What’s not to love?
 This infinity pool surrounded by the lake and mountains/active volcanos made my vacation.
 This was literally my favourite day of the holiday and the highlight of my Ubud guide.

 You could opt to get a massage done here as well.
 We decided to opt for a spa next to Nick’s which was AED 50 for a full body one hour aromatherapy massage.
-The spa also has enlightening classes where you learn several things like why women face back pain during pregnancy and others.
-A steal!

 We then headed on to the plantations where we saw kopi luwak.
 Which is literally civet cat poop coffee.
 Yup, you read that right.
 Poop coffee.
 Civet cat coffee is so expensive because they pick the best coffee beans and poop it out.
 It’s then foraged, roasted and packaged.
 The difference was huge in terms of taste!